-Canceling appointments: Appointments are confirmed at least 24 hours in advance.
-If you need to cancel your appointment, please do so at least 24 hours prior to your appointment in order to allow another patient the opportunity for that appointment slot.
+Canceling appointments: Appointments are confirmed at least 24 – 48 hours in advance.
+If you need to cancel your appointment, please do so at least 24 hours (48 hours for new patient appointments) prior to your appointment in order to allow another patient the opportunity for that appointment slot.
 There is a nation-wide shortage of Rheumatologists.
-In some cities patients must wait up to 6 months for a new appointment.
+A 6 month wait for a new patient appointment is not unusual.
+Unconfirmed new patient appointments will be canceled.
 In order to enforce our cancellation policy, patients who do not show up for confirmed appointments will be assessed a $50 no-show fee.
 This fee is not covered by your medical insurance.

 Refilling medications: Most medications are prescribed electronically (e-prescribe).
 Please obtain all of your medication refills at the time of your office visit.
 This ensures accurate and timely refills and prevents necessitating multiple telephone calls.
 Keep in mind that we only refill medications we prescribe.
 You will reed to obtain your other medications from your other physicians.
 If you need a refill between appointments please ask your pharmacist to initiate an electronic refill request.
 You also may leave a refill request on the prescription line voicemail.
 Allow at least 48 hours for processing of refill requests.
 A refill request may trigger a call for you to schedule an appropriate office visit for management of your condition and monitoring of your medications.
 Schedule II narcotic medications prescriptions may not be telephoned to the pharmacy and must be picked tip at the office in person or by a designated family member.
 Controlled medications will not he refilled after hours or during weekends.

-Urgent follow-up appointments: In order to better serve you and to avoid excessive appointment waits, you may be asked to schedule with Devin Weidman, ARNP for urgent appointments, when Dr. Houri and Dr. Fiske have fully booked schedules.
+Urgent follow-up appointments: In order to better serve you and to avoid excessive appointment waits, you may be asked to schedule with Devin Weidman, ARNP or Lindsey Porth Healy, MSN FNP-BC for urgent appointments, when Dr. Houri and Dr. Fiske have fully booked schedules.

 Communicating with the doctor: To avoid busy phone lines and excessive telephone on-hold times we have a secure voicemail system for you to leave messages for the doctors.
 Messages are retrieved throughout day and reviewed, by the doctors.
 The staff is well trained to answer most messages as instructed by the doctors.
 If needed, the doctor will return phone calls after office hours.
 Remember to leave your contact number!